Wind power in Massachusetts: Offshore wind

 The auction raised a total of $405 million.
 The three areas could support 4.1 gigawatts of wind nameplate power, according to BOEM estimates.

 In April 2019, Vineyard Wind was awarded a contract to supply 800 MW of power to Massachusetts utilities at a price of 8.9 cents/kWh and will also spend $15 million on battery systems for energy storage.
 They plan to install 84 turbines, with their power line running between the Vineyard and Nantucket to Covell Beach in Centerville, and from there via land to the grid.
 The vessels used must comply with the Jones Act.
 Final major federal approval was granted on May 11, 2021.
+Power from the first turbine started flowing into the ISO New England grid on January 2, 2024.
+Construction is expected to be complete by the end of 2024.